aubricus/dotfiles/README.md

 <a name="why-should-i-fork"></a>
 ### Why Should I Fork?

 You should fork because _that's how you use this repo_.
 If you're not versioning your own copy you're defeating the purpose.
-Additionally, the files in `pkg-available` are my personal files.
+Additionally, the files in `dotfiles/repo` are my personal files.
 I will most certainly tweak, remove, add, and otherwise modify this repo without any consideration for you. :skull: